GeoIP2 (HTTP)

 $ sudo nginx -t && sudo systemctl reload nginx What it does

-The GeoIP2 module reads MaxMind's binary database format and exposes geographic data as nginx variables.
-Country code, country name, city, continent, ASN: all available as $geoip2_* variables in your nginx config.
-Use them in access rules, upstream selection, conditional headers, logging, or rate limiting.
-The MaxMind GeoLite2 databases are free with a MaxMind account and updated weekly; paid databases offer higher accuracy.
-This is the HTTP module.
-It works in http {} and server {} blocks.
-If you need GeoIP2 lookups in TCP/UDP stream proxying, you want nginx-module-stream-geoip2.
+The GeoIP2 module reads MaxMind's binary database format and hands you geographic data as nginx variables.
+Country code, country name, city, continent, ASN: all of it as $geoip2_* variables, usable in access rules, upstream selection, conditional headers, logging, rate limiting, wherever.
+The GeoLite2 databases are free with a MaxMind account and updated weekly.
+Paid databases are more accurate.
+This is the HTTP module, for http {} and server {} blocks.
+If you need GeoIP2 in TCP/UDP stream proxying, you want nginx-module-stream-geoip2.

 When to use it